-5.1 St Osyth Parish Council objects to the development on the basis that the application as submitted is considered to be of poor design and is not in keeping with similar dwellings in the vicinity.

-5.2 Additionally, the proposed site plan would suggest over development of a small site, given that the new dwelling would seemingly extend to the physical boundary of the property.
+5.1 St Osyth Parish Council reaffirms its comments of 19th January and 18th May 2017, in that there are objections on the basis that the application as submitted is not in keeping with similar dwellings in the vicinity.
+Additionally, the proposed site plan would suggest overdevelopment of a small site, given that the new dwelling would seemingly extend to the physical boundary of the property, which it is believed would impede the vision of road users.
+The Pariah Council would be minded to accept additional plans, if they address the issue of appearance and the proposed dwelling were moved back from the road.